 The anarchic nature of underground comix like Zap Comix inspired her to create similar books, but from a feminist viewpoint.
 She teamed up with local artist Joyce Farmer, with whom she began Nanny Goat Productions.
 The first issue of Tits & Clits hit the bookstores in July 1972.
 It was the first in its genre, followed after a few weeks by Wimmen's Comix.
 Chevli and Farmer were also active as pregnancy counselors at Laguna's Free Clinic.
 This work inspired them for the creation of 'Abortion Eve' (1973), an educational comic book about the medical aspects of an abortion and the emotional stress of an unwanted pregnancy.

 The publication of Tits & Clits wasn't without controversy.
 The rather bold title kept it from being reviewed in mainstream magazines.
 The authors also faced the prospect of being arrested for publishing and distributing pornography.
 Their second comic book was therefore published under the title Pandoras Box Comix, although Tits & Clits returned in 1976.
-A total of seven issues were published until 1987.
+A total of seven issues was published until 1987.
 The first two issues were created solely by Chevli and Farmer.
 From the third issue on, other authors joined, such as Dot Bucher, Roberta Gregory, Ruth Lynn, Trina Robbins, Shelby Sampson, Chris Powers, Jennifer Malik, Michelle Jurris, Paula Gray, Miriam Flambe, Rocky Trout, Terry Richards, Beverly Hilliard and Sharon Rudahl.
 Chevli dropped most of her drawing activities after three issues, and then focused on writing and editing.
 By then, the title was published by Last Gasp.

 From the 1980s on, Chevli was mainly active as a writer.
 She made her debut with 'Alida' (1981), an erotic book for women.
 She also wrote for The Blade, a local magazine for the gay community, and other publications.
 Lynn Chevli passed away on 8 October 2016, at the age of 84.